 Location: Easter Island / Rapa Nui, Chile

 Source: British Museum

-- 1722-04-05 Dutch navigator Jacob Roggeveen discovers Easter Island / Rapa Nui in the southeastern Pacific
+- 1722-04-05 Dutch navigator Jacob Roggeveen is the first European to discover Easter Island / Rapa Nui in the southeastern Pacific